We asked financial experts where they have gone wrong – so you don’t have to.

 This is a common problem.

-Life is so busy that it’s easy to forget when insurances are coming up for renewal until the day – and, despite moves by the regulator to clamp down on the practice, insurance companies are still cashing-in by charging higher prices to those who let policies automatically renew.
+Life is so busy that it’s easy to forget when insurances are coming up for renewal until the day – and, despite moves by the regulator to clamp down on the practice, insurance companies are still charging higher prices to those who let policies automatically renew.

 This was a mistake made by Justin Modray of Candid Financial Advice.
 “The renewal is invariably far higher than the original premium,” he says.